irishgeeks/seasons-geekings-infopack/README.md

 🗓️ November 30th, 2023
 📍 Workday, Kings Building, 152-155 Church St, Arran Quay, Dublin 7, D07 A0TN

-🙌 We are back with our end of the year Techie Table Quiz, and this year's title (thanks to Declan) is: Season's Geekings!
-The Techie Charity Quiz
+🙌 Season's Geekings, the Irish Techie Charity Quiz is back!

 This event is free but you need to register (below) as Workday security will require to have your names, and your tags will be ready at reception on the night of the event.

-💖 We've chosen to fundraise for
+💖 Raising funds for the following charities:

 * [BUMBLEance Children's Ambulance Service](https://www.bumbleance.com/)
 * [Coolmine Therapeutic Community](https://www.coolmine.ie/)